crinklepackage/green-flush/docs/module-resolution-and-build.md

 1. Always maintain symmetry between package.json dependencies and tsconfig.json path references
 2. When adding a new import path, update all relevant tsconfig.json files

+## Best Practices for Maintaining Clean Architecture

+To keep the codebase maintainable and avoid future issues:

+1. **Package boundaries**: When adding new inter-package dependencies, update both TypeScript configuration and package.json files consistently.

+2. **Shared code management**: Keep the shared package focused on truly shared code.
+If you notice code being duplicated across services, that's a sign it might belong in shared.

+3. **Early detection**: If module resolution errors appear, try the reset script before making piecemeal fixes.

+4. **Documentation**: Keep this documentation updated as the project evolves so new team members understand the architecture.

+5. **Source control**: Consider creating a baseline branch after fixing major architectural issues, to provide a clean rollback point if needed.

 ## Conclusion